SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

-OF NOTE: If you want to store single items you should prefer :func:`~pypet.trajectory.SingleRun.f_store_items` over :func:`~pypet.naturalnaming.NNGroupNode.f_store_child` simply because for the latter the storage service only needs to know the individual item, whereas the former requires the service to know the entire trajectory.
+OF NOTE: If you want to store single items you should prefer :func:`~pypet.trajectory.SingleRun.f_store_items` over :func:`~pypet.naturalnaming.NNGroupNode.f_store_child` simply because for the latter the storage service only needs to know the individual item.
+Whereas the former requires the service to know the entire trajectory.
 This can be painful in case of multiprocessing and using a queue plus a single storage process.
 Accordingly, the whole trajectory needs to be pickled and is sent over the queue!